-- (a) Treatment of an acute condition and the short-term in-patient treatment intended to stabilise and bring under control a chronic condition. - (b) Kidney dialysis for up to six weeks during preparation for kidney transplant. - (c) In-patient rehabilitation of up to 28 days when it is part of treatment of an acute condition that is covered by your policy; and: - it follows an acute brain injury, such as a stroke; - it is carried out by a specialist in rehabilitation; and - it is carried out in a recognised rehabilitation hospital or unit which is either listed in the Saga Countrywide Hospital List or which we have written to confirming it is recognised by us; and - it could not be carried out on a day-patient or out-patient basis or in another appropriate setting; and - the costs have been agreed by us before the rehabilitation begins.
+- (a) Treatment of an acute condition and the short-term in-patient treatment intended to stabilise and bring under control a chronic condition. - (b) In-patient rehabilitation of up to 28 days when it is part of treatment of an acute condition that is covered by your policy; and: - it follows an acute brain injury, such as a stroke; and - it is carried out by a specialist in rehabilitation; and - it is carried out in a recognised rehabilitation hospital or unit which is either listed in the Saga Countrywide Hospital List or which we have written to confirming it is recognised by us; and - it could not be carried out on a day-patient or out-patient basis or in another appropriate setting; and - the costs have been agreed by us before the rehabilitation begins.